Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model: The Economic Gains of Interpretable Prediction

-We consider three sets of standard test portfolios widely used in empirical asset pricing: the Fama--French 25 portfolios sorted on size and book-to-market ratio ($5\times 5$), the 25 portfolios sorted on size and momentum, and the 30 value-weighted industry portfolios.
-These portfolios span well-known sources of cross-sectional variation linked to value, momentum, and industry structure, and thus provide a benchmark for evaluating alternative factor models.
-As reference models, we estimate the CAPM, the Fama--French three-factor model (FF3), the Carhart four-factor model, the Fama--French five-factor model (FF5), and the Fama--French six-factor model (FF6).
-All models are estimated using monthly excess returns, and all results are reported in-sample to maintain comparability with the standard evaluation framework in the factor-pricing literature.
+The preceding portfolio-based analyses demonstrate that the CB-APM's predicted signals translate into systematic cross-sectional return differentials.
+We now examine whether these signals possess asset pricing content when evaluated through the lens of linear factor models.\footnote{As a complementary diagnostic, we assess whether the CB-APM--implied consensus captures economically meaningful variation in expected returns through pooled panel regressions.
+The results, reported in Internet Appendix~\ref{Appendix:linear_regression}, indicate that the filtered consensus provides incremental explanatory content beyond raw analyst signals.} Specifically, we assess whether traditional factor models\footnote{ As reference models, we estimate the CAPM, the Fama--French three-factor model (FF3), the Carhart four-factor model, the Fama--French five-factor model (FF5), and the Fama--French six-factor model (FF6).
+All models are estimated using monthly excess returns, and all results are reported in-sample to maintain comparability with the standard evaluation framework in the factor-pricing literature.} can price the return patterns implied by the CB-APM's predictions and consensus-based characteristics.
+To do so, we employ the multivariate GRS test \parencite{gibbons1989test}, which jointly evaluates whether the intercepts ($\boldsymbol{\alpha}$) in time-series regressions are statistically different from zero.

-A central element of the empirical design is the construction of tradable portfolios that proxy for the consensus signals extracted by the CB-APM.
-Because the model produces firm-level consensus measures rather than aggregate time-series factors, we translate each consensus dimension into a value-weighted long--short portfolio by sorting firms into deciles and taking the return spread between the highest and lowest deciles.
-This approach parallels the construction of empirically traded factors such as HML or UMD and yields a set of zero-investment portfolios whose returns reflect cross-sectional variation in the corresponding consensus dimension.
-These portfolios provide a tractable representation of the CB-APM signals within a traditional factor-pricing framework and permit a direct comparison with benchmark linear factor models using GRS tests.
+A central element of the empirical design is the construction of tradable portfolios that proxy for the CB-APM signals.
+Specifically, we form value-weighted long--short portfolios by sorting firms into deciles based on predicted returns or consensus measures and taking the return spread between the highest and lowest deciles.
+These portfolios provide a tractable representation of the model's signals within a traditional factor-pricing framework and enable direct evaluation using GRS tests.